 During the insertion, position the transducer housing so that the wire exits through the external ear’s tragus notch.

 Test the CEP to determine whether you have inserted it properly and has a good fit.
 To test the earplug, cup your hand over the ear, then move it back and forth away from and against your external ear.

 If you don’t hear anything, you most likely have a good fit and good seal from the noise.

-When you hear white noise, you have a sound leak and you should redo the fitting process.
-If the fit is good, you should insert the earplug to the next ear.
+When you hear white noise, you have a sound leak, and you should redo the fitting process.
+If the fit is good, you should insert the earplug into the next ear.

 The exposed part causes pain when it touches the ear canal.

 When you are wearing a helmet and need to wear the CEP ear tips, you need to wear them properly to get the most from them.

 Start with positioning the helmet with the right shell ear dome facing down and the interior facing you.

 The chinstrap should be unlaced from the D-rings.
 You should then remove the right earcup from the helmet and remove the ear seal.

 Go ahead and remove the receiver, receiver retainers, and filler pad from the earcup.
 Using a screwdriver, remove the communications cord leading from the receiver.
 You should remove the cord using the grommet from the earcup.